oskariorg/oskari-server/MigrationGuide.md

 If your instance wasn't using the old thematic maps functionality you don't need to configure these.
-If you have the old thematic maps functionality in your application you need to add map-layers corresponding the regionsets before running the migration and configure the layer-names in oskari-ext.properties.
+If you have the old thematic maps functionality in your application you need to add maplayers corresponding the regionsets before running the migration and configure the layer-names in oskari-ext.properties.

 To configure the layers see: http://oskari.org/documentation/features/thematicmaps/config